rsksmart/RSKIPs/IPs/RSKIP144.md

 > As a result, the cumulative gas than can be used per block is `N * parallelSublistGasLimit + sequentialSublistGasLimit`.

-> In consequence, the transaction gas limit can be as maximum `min{ parallelSublistGasLimit, sequentialSublistGasLimit }`
+> In consequence, the transaction gas limit can be as maximum `max{ parallelSublistGasLimit, sequentialSublistGasLimit }`

 ## New block header field